viswa2/DevOps/terraform/terraform-associate-2024/terraform-README.md

 terraform fmt # Command is used to rewrite Terraform configuration files to a canonical format and style.

 terraform destroy # Command is used to destroy the resourtces are created from the terraform configuration.

+`Note:` You can also simply remove the resource configuration from your code and run `terraform apply`.
+This will also destroy the resource.

 terraform destory `-target <resource type.local resource name>` # If you want destroy for specific resource need to use -target option.